 Getting goods to your customers

 Shipping goods is a deep, deep topic, and ends up being core to customer happiness in the retail experience.
-Many of our e-commerce customers use companies which specialize in e-commerce shipping and logistics to help them manage this process.
+Many of our e-commerce customers use companies which specialise in e-commerce shipping and logistics to help them manage this process.
 You can also get started small by packing your own orders at your location and sending them, one at a time, via your local post office or carrier services, if they remain available in the present circumstances.

 Some of our existing users work with these leading companies: